Metformin can come with a significant downside: a distinct, fishy smell that, for some people, is enough to cause them to stop taking it.

 • Although not commonly discussed in the medical literature, experts are aware of the issue and recommend several simple strategies if your metformin smells bad.

-Issues with metformin’s fishy odor not often discussed
+Issues with metformin’s fishy odor are not often discussed

-Despite being the most widely prescribed diabetes medicine, this issue isn’t widely reported in medical literature, although it is frequently discussed in online forums and among pharmacists, who can often recognize the drug by its odor alone.
+Despite being the most widely prescribed diabetes medicine, this issue isn’t widely reported in medical literature.
+However, it is frequently discussed in online forums and among pharmacists, who can often recognize the drug by its odor alone.

 Historical accounts, including a 2010 report published in the Annals of Internal Medicine, highlight this concern.
 In this paper, two adult men with type 2 diabetes reported a “dead fish” smell so off-putting that it led them to stop taking the medication.